-What will it take to make the implementation of a new solution happen?
+What will it take to make this happen?

-Of course you want to make the sale, but it’s important that you genuinely care that what you’re selling can offer your prospect a solution that truly benefits them.
-Doing this will entail active listening and empathy as you learn about their pain points and needs.
-Following are some unique discovery sales questions that will help you identify your prospect’s challenges and needs:
+Of course, you want to make the sale, but it’s important that you genuinely care about whether what you’re selling will offer your prospect a solution that truly benefits them.

 What led you to want to make a change now?

-Do you measure KPIs and how often do you achieve those targets?
+Do you measure KPIs or sales metrics, and how often do you achieve those targets?

 What matters the most when you’re deciding on the best solution?